Literacy and Numeracy

 A specialist teacher for Dyslexia, Literacy and Numeracy co-ordinates the following programmes, supported by a Teaching Assistant Leading on Literacy and Numeracy:

-- Year 9 Supported Study.
-Offered to Year 9 students in place of an Option subject; this constitutes literacy, learning-to-learn and the AQA Project.
+- · Year 9 Supported Study is offered to Year 9 students in place of an option subject; this constitutes literacy, learning-to-learn and the AQA Project.

-- Year 10 Supported Study.
-Offered to Year 10 students in place of an Option subject; this constitutes literacy, the ASDAN and a supported study session.
+- · Year 10 Supported Study is offered to Year 10 students in place of an option subject; this constitutes literacy, the ASDAN and a supported study session.

 Literacy Development Programme